lightning/bolts/04-onion-routing.md

 ## Overview

-This document describes the construction of an onion routed packet that is used to route a payment from a _origin node_ to a _final node_, over a number of intermediate nodes, called _hops_.
+This document describes the construction of an onion routed packet that is used to route a payment from an _origin node_ to a _final node_.
+The packet is routed through a number of intermediate nodes which are referred to as _hops_.

-The routing schema is based on the [Sphinx](http://www.cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) construction, and is extended with a per-hop payload.
+The routing schema is based on the [Sphinx](http://www.cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) construction and is extended with a per-hop payload.

-Intermediate nodes forwarding the message can verify the integrity of the packet, and can learn about which node they should forward the packet to.
-They cannot learn about which other nodes, besides their predecessor or successor, are part of this route, nor can they learn the length of the route and their position within it.
-The packet is obfuscated at each hop, so that a network level attacker cannot associate packets belonging to the same route, i.e., packets belonging to a route do not share any identifying information.
-Notice that this does not preclude the possibility to associate packets by performing a traffic analysis.
+Intermediate nodes forwarding the message can verify the integrity of the packet and can learn which node they should forward the packet to.
+They cannot learn which other nodes, besides their predecessor or successor, are part of the packet's route; nor can they learn the length of the route or their position within it.
+The packet is obfuscated at each hop, to ensure that a network level attacker cannot associate packets belonging to the same route, i.e. packets belonging to the same route do not share any identifying information.
+Notice that this does not preclude the possibility of packet association by an attacker via traffic analysis.

-The route is constructed by the sender, which knows a public key of each intermediate node.
-Knowing the intermediate node's public key allows the sender to create a shared secret using ECDH for each intermediate node, including the final recipient.
-The shared secret is then used to generate a _pseudo-random stream_ of bytes to obfuscate the packet, and a number of _keys_ used to encrypt the payload and compute HMACs ensuring integrity at each hop.
+The route is constructed by the sender (origin node), which knows the public keys of each intermediate node.
+Knowing each intermediate node's public key allows the sender to create a shared secret (using ECDH) for each intermediate node, including the final recipient node.
+The shared secret is then used to generate a _pseudo-random stream_ of bytes, which is used to obfuscate the packet, and a number of _keys_, which are used to encrypt the payload and compute HMACs, which are used to ensure the integrity of the packet at each hop.

 This specification describes version 0 of the packet format and routing mechanism.

+A node:
-Should a node receive a higher version packet that it does not implement it MUST report a route failure to the sending node and discard the packet.
+  - upon receiving a higher version packet than it implements:
+    - MUST report a route failure to the sending node.
+    - MUST discard the packet.

 # Table of Contents